 General distribution of responsibilities

 The federal government – represented by the federal ministries and the federal commissioners – encourages young people to get involved in world affairs in a number of ways.
 The way that responsibility is divided under Germany's federal structure means that the federal states or, more specifically, the relevant state ministries, senate departments or state chancelleries, have the main responsibility for implementing projects and initiatives.
-See also Main actors.

 Education, parenting, research and cultural matters are discussed at the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz).
-The aim is to reach a consensus on matters of nationally relevant culture policy and to share concerns.

 The Joint Rules of Procedure of the Federal Ministries (Gemeinsame Geschäftsordnung der Bundesministerien, GGO) says that the federal ministries must cooperate on matters affecting several of them.
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) is responsible for international youth policy cooperation.